Creation & Enterprise

 -

-Refuse to Be a Noisy Follower: Survival Choices of Five Industry Roles
+Refusing to Be a Clamoring Follower: The Survival Choice Among Five Industry Roles

-Industrial ecosystems consist of five roles: builders, traders, investors, commentators, and followers.
-Media cares about traffic, traders care about volatility—blindly following their emotions only leads to loss of judgment.
-Young people should choose to become builders who get their hands dirty, defining their value through creation rather than consumption.
+An industry ecosystem is made up of five roles: builders, traders, investors, commentators, and followers.
+The media cares about traffic; traders care about volatility — blindly following their emotions only costs you your judgment.
+Young people should choose to be builders who get their hands dirty, defining their value through creation rather than consumption.

 -